decretist/Dissertation/Chapter3/chapter3.markdown

 of the *Decretum*.
 The *Decretum* was a teaching text, and Gratian's students had a front-row seat to its development.
-Unfortunately, "the usual suspects" are all silent, strongly suggesting we have the wrong "usual suspects," i.e. they (Paucapalea, Omnebene, and Simon, etc.) were not actually Gratian's students.
+Unfortunately, "the usual suspects" are all silent, strongly suggesting we have the wrong "usual suspects," i.e., that Paucapalea, Omnibonus, and Simon, etc., were not actually Gratian's students.
 We don't appear to have anything from Gratian's actual students.
 If we want the *ipsissima verba* of Gratian's actual students, we probably have to look between the covers of the *Decretum* to find them.

   -->

-### Paucapalea
+## Paucapalea

 Paucapalea was easily the most prominent figure from the early period of the Bolognese school of decretists who followed in Gratian's immediate